arago/MARS-Schema/README.md

 MARS is a wordplay with the initial letters of the four basis object types contained - __M__achine, __A__pplication, __R__essource and __S__oftware

+# What is MARS used for?

+MARS is currently incorporated in two different products, which are the [arago Autopilot for IT Operations](http://www.arago.de/autopilot-ce/) and [MARS-o-matic](http://www.marsomatic.com), which is an iPad App for modelling and benchmarking IT environment.
+Because MARS is based on an open XML format it is easy to implement and data stored in the MARS format could easily integrated into other software/services.

 # How can I contribute?